Syntheway Virtual Musical Instruments | About Us

 EXS24 MkII Sample Libraries

-EXS24 Sampler and GarageBand AUSampler (Mac OS X),
+EXS24 Sampler and GarageBand AUSampler (macOS, previously Mac

-Ableton Live Sampler and MOTU MachFive 3 (Mac OS X, Windows)
+Ableton Live Sampler and MOTU MachFive 3 (macOS, Windows)

 and Native Instruments